-Smart cameras and a full home security system are the best options for keeping your home or apartment safe, but even placing a few battery-operated motion sensor alarms around your home can go a long way in detecting a break-in the moment it happens.
-The best smart home and security systems send a notification directly to your smartphone and your security monitoring company the second motion is detected.
-This gives you the time you need to sound an alarm and alert the authorities.
-These motion detectors are also fairly inexpensive, so you can place them in multiple areas around your home where it might be too costly to install a family of smart cameras.
+Cameras and a full home security system are the best options for keeping your home or apartment safe, but even placing a few battery-operated motion sensors around your home can go a long way in detecting a break-in the moment it happens.
+The best smart home and security systems send a notification directly to your smartphone, sound an alarm and can contact your security monitoring company the second motion is detected in an armed state.
+Motion detectors are also fairly inexpensive, so you can place them in multiple areas around your home where it might be too costly to install a family of smart cameras.

 2. Use door and window sensors to keep the weather at bay

 Another type of smart home sensor that’s handy to have are battery-operated door and window sensors added to your most-used windows and entries.
 These can be installed in seconds with adhesive and have a variety of powerful uses beyond the typical home security scenarios.

 One of the most practical uses for these sensors is the ability to program your smart home rules to send you an alert when a door or window is left open.
 For instance, your companion smartphone app can send you an alert if the kitchen window alarm sensor was left open after you left, or you can set up a routine to alert you if your back door is ajar when you’re getting ready for bed at night.